SmileyMan/Qidi-X-Smart-3-Klipper-Config/README.md

 # Important
 My changes are to improve the printer and control via Mainsail / Fluidd.
 My config will break things on the screen.
-Example: I have re-done the fans so fan control on the screen is no longer needed.
+Example: I have re-done the fans so fan control on the screen is no longer possible.

 I don't care about the screen except for Monitoring and being able to stop a print.